Craving Some Creativity

 • Royal Apple Cocktail

-How should I garnish the recipe for serving to guests?
+How should I garnish sangria cocktails for serving?

 How long does sangria last?